 By Texas Homesteader ~

-But from another person’s perspective – why buy the seeds and plant them, water the plant until it grows?
+But from another person’s perspective – why buy the seeds and plant them, water the plant until it grows fighting pests all the way?

 And why bother weeding the beds constantly under that Texas summer heat?
 Why wait several weeks later harvest it, dry it and put it in a jar?
 You can just BUY a bottle of oregano for a couple of bucks!